 In short, any expense which involves the running of the business can be claimed.
-This includes salaries, cost of goods you buy for your business, interest on business loans, transport expenses, accommodation, subscriptions and professional services.
+This includes salaries, cost of goods you buy for your business, interest on business loans, certain travel expenses, accommodation, subscriptions and professional services.
 All these are known as allowable expenses, which means that they are eligible as a deduction against profits.
 It is essential to monitor these expenses closely because they have a significant impact on the profitability of a company and any final tax bill.

-The major expenses - such as the office rent, insurance and utility bills - can be paid directly from a bank account.
+The major expenses – such as the office rent, insurance and utility bills – can be paid directly from a business bank account.
 These can be straightforward to monitor and record.

 Individual employees can also incur expenses and often involve them spending money which will be reimbursed by the company.
 It can be challenging for the company and its employees to manage employee expenses.

 It is crucial that any business has a clear expenses policy which explains which expenses are allowable for employees and how to claim them.
 It can be an onerous and time-consuming process to manage costs at the best of times but adding disagreement and debate relating to invalid expenditure claims only serves to exacerbate the situation.

 The traditional model in which employees spend their own money and submit an electronic claim form for reimbursement has several disadvantages.

 The first is that it wastes time.
 Employees need to record their expenses and keep all relevant receipts diligently.
 You may require a petty cash fund for paying some costs.
 The payments then need processing, with incorrect claims sent back to employees for checking and re-submission.